 This subject develops students' core animation skills through the 12 principles of animation.
 Students apply these principles to human mechanics, movement physics, and timing.
-Students acquire these animation skills through exercises creating 2D animation in the Harmony software package.
+Students acquire these animation skills through a number of exercises creating 2D animation in the Harmony software package.